What to Expect from a Content Creation Agency

 Possible Services an Agency Will Provide

 Agencies come in all sorts of shapes and sizes.
-Draft.dev creates written technical content aimed at reaching software developers, including handling topic planning and research.
+Draft.dev creates written technical content aimed at reaching software developers, including handling topic planning and research as well as creating social media collateral.
 At the other end of the scale are “full-service” marketing agencies, which offer a wide range of marketing services typically including web design and social media management.
 And of course, there’s everything in between.
 Brafton describes itself as a “creative content marketing agency,” offering blogs, email newsletters, and video production, while SeedX creates content for industries as diverse as e-commerce stores and political campaigning.

 Needless to say, it’s essential that you hire an agency that’s capable of producing what you need.
 That means not only the type of service, but the quality of that work too.
 For example, it’s no secret that developers are known to be averse to marketing, and strategies need to consider this.
 Therefore, not every agency will be capable of reaching developers effectively, whereas it’s what Draft.dev specializes in.
 On the other hand, if you want a new website and omni-channel marketing strategy, you’d need an agency that offers those.